Mercedes to revive luxury Maybach brand

 There are 98,700 individuals with assets worth more than $50 million each, and by 2018, global wealth will jump a further 40 percent to reach $334 trillion, the Swiss bank’s study shows.

-The original Mercedes-Benz Pullman 600, launched by Mercedes-Benz at the Frankfurt auto show in 1963, was over 6 meters in length and had a top speed of 200 kilometers per hour (124 mph).
+The original Mercedes-Benz Pullman 600, launched by Mercedes-Benz at the Frankfurt auto show in 1963, was over 6 metres in length and had a top speed of 200 kilometres per hour (124 mph).
 It gained notoriety as a “dictator ship” because it proved so popular with despots.

 Owners of the Pullman, which had a complex hydraulic suspension that allowed it to hustle along at high speeds on bad quality roads, included Ugandan dictator Idi Amin, Shah Reza Pahlavi of Persia, the Romanian dictator Nicolae Ceaucescu and Yugoslavia’s Josip Broz Tito.

-At the time, Mercedes wanted to show rivals Rolls-Royce and Cadillac that it could make a car that was comfortable even at high speeds, a feat that was difficult for armor-plated vehicles weighing over 3.4 metric tons (1 metric ton = 1.1023 tons).
+At the time, Mercedes wanted to show rivals Rolls-Royce and Cadillac that it could make a car that was comfortable even at high speeds, a feat that was difficult for armour-plated vehicles weighing over 3.4 tonnes. ($1 = 0.7238 Euros) (Reporting by Edward Taylor; editing by Maria Sheahan and Tom Pfeiffer)